camipozas/sap_extraction/README.md

 ## ***English Version***

 This is a bot for the extraction in SAP Fiori transaction.
-The libraries used are:
-- Selenium
-- Datatime
-- Environs (for security of credentials)
-- Os
-- Shutil
-- Pandas
-- sqlalchemy (connection to sql server)

 Fistable, I defined the function *descarga()* that enters in the transaction in SAP by selenium I did the all scraping to do all the flow and extract the data.